dotnet/maui/README.md

 ## Contributing ##

 - [How to Contribute](https://github.com/xamarin/xamarin.forms/wiki/Contributing-Code)

+### Mailing Lists

+To discuss this project, and participate in the design, we use the [forms-devel@lists.xamarin.com](http://lists.xamarin.com/mailman/listinfo/forms-devel) mailing list.

+### Reporting Bugs

-- Use [Bugzilla](https://bugzilla.xamarin.com/) to track open issues.
+We use [Bugzilla](https://bugzilla.xamarin.com/newbug) to track issues.